 – Assurity advertisements on non-Assurity sites – Cookies may be placed on non-Assurity sites so that when you click on an Assurity advertisement located on these sites, Assurity is provided with this information to enable us to measure the effectiveness of our advertising

-If you have any questions now or during your visit, please submit your request using the contact details below.
+If you have any questions now or during your visit, please submit your request via our Contact Us form.